Thejashwini08/Intel-Unnati/README.md

 # Intel-Unnati
-I will be posting our team's Sentiment Analysis project on Intel products - Intel Unnati
+We have performed sentiment analysis on Intel core procesor's online Reviews.